Student Film Selected for Cannes Film Festival

 Silverstein began writing the film in 2012, and worked to refine the script with classmates in Assistant Professor P.J.
 Raval's thesis workshop course.
 The team began pre-production and casting in the fall of 2012, shot the film during a Texas heat wave in the summer of 2013 and edited the film in the fall of 2013.

 "The ambitious nature of trying to work with non-actor kids and rescued dogs, in 103-degree heat, posed many challenges!"
 Silverstein said.
 "It's a true testament to the strength of our crew and cast that we got through it.
 We were lucky to have such a committed and talented team."

-In addition to awarding "Skunk" first place in the Cinéfondation program, Cannes accepted the following Radio-Television-Film student-produced shorts for its Short Film Corner: "The Visit," co-directed by graduate students Jing Yang and Mariam Aziz; "Inherit the Truth," by senior Christopher Casanova and junior Mike Quinn.
-The Short Film Corner offered a place for short film producers and directors to present their films and network.
+In addition to accepting "Skunk," Cannes has accepted the following Radio-Television-Film student-produced shorts for its Short Film Corner: "The Visit," co-directed by graduate students Jing Yang and Mariam Aziz; "Inherit the Truth," by senior Christopher Casanova and junior Mike Quinn.
+The Short Film Corner offers a place for short film producers and directors to present their films and network.